 Many modern-day safety systems are available through the aftermarket, and at surprisingly affordable prices.
 Here are five new car technology systems you should consider for your older vehicle.

 These are two of the most innovative safety systems you’ll find on late-model cars.
 Collision warning systems detect whether you are approaching a stopped or slow-moving object too quickly and sound an alert; lane-departure systems use cameras to detect lane markers and warn you if you start to drift out of your lane.
 We were surprised to learn that these systems are available from the aftermarket, and at surprisingly affordable prices.
-Best yet, some of them incorporate a dashcam as well.
+Best yet, some of these systems will incorporate a dash cam as well.

-If you’re driving a tall SUV or a swoopy coupe, you know how difficult it can be to see out the back of your car.
+Regardless of whether you’re driving a big and boxy SUV or a streamlined sports car, you know how difficult it can be to properly gauge how much room remains off the end of your bumper.
 A backup camera does more than just show you what’s right behind you—it also gives you a wide-angle view that makes it easier to back out of parking spaces.
-Backup cameras have proven so effective that the U.S. government will mandate them starting with model year 2018.
+Backup cameras have proven so effective that the U.S. government mandated them as of model year 2018.
 The good news: You can buy a complete wireless system for less than $50.